tadams42/sokoenginepy/INSTALL.rst

 Native extension
 ----------------

-If all dependencies are met, ``python setup.py develop`` and ``pip install sokoenginepy`` will produce native C++ extension that is then used automatically (for example, running tests will actually use native code and effectively test native extension instead of Python code)
+If all dependencies are met and we are on Linux, ``pip install sokoenginepy`` will produce native C++ extension that is then used automatically (for example, running tests will actually use native code and effectively test native extension instead of Python code).

+In cases where native extension can't be built, ``pip install`` will fall back to installing only Python code.
+Currently this means that on both, MacOS and Windows no native code will be built.

+No client's source code needs to be changed in any case.
+Only difference is that when we have native code built, stuff runs faster.
+A lot faster. (this can be checked by running ``mover_benchmarks.py`` with and without native extension built).

 .. code-block:: sh